JeNilSE/JeNilSE/README.md

-### 👋 Hello World!
-This GitHub page belongs to me, Jesper, and this is where I document everything and anything I work on or have worked on.
+# 👋 Hello World!

+This GitHub page belongs to me, **Jesper**, and this is where I document everything and anything I work on.
 Feel free to have a look at my repositories!

-In this README you will find information about what I currently have knowledge about or what I'm focusing on learning more about.
+In this README you will find information about my current skills and what I'm focusing on learning.

-At the moment I'm studying **IT Security** so I can fulfill my dream to enter the **CyberSec** field.
-I live in Sweden and I'm very passionate about most things that are IT related.
-I have my own Home-Lab and I use it for pretty much anything I can, from VMs and containers in proxmox to storage and backup solutions.
-If I find anything interesting I will most likely have it running on my server as soon as I can.
+At the moment I'm studying **IT Security** with the dream of entering the **CyberSec** field.
+I live in Sweden 🇸🇪 and I'm passionate about all things IT.
+I run my own **Home-Lab** where I host everything from VMs and containers in **Proxmox** to storage and backup solutions.
+If I find something that's interesting, it will likely be running on my server by the next day.

-My portfolio is currently under construction and will hopefully be for the rest of my life.
-Right now, I'm focusing on learning how to secure network infrastructure from the ground up (and anything else I have time for during my free time).
+My portfolio is currently under construction and will **hopefully be for the rest of my life**.
+Right now, I'm focusing on learning how to secure network infrastructure from the ground up (and anything else I have time for).

----

-### 🛠️ Skills & Tools
+## 🛠️ Skills & Tools

 * **Security Hardening:** UFW, Fail2Ban, Lynis, Automated Patch Management
 * **Virtualization & Infra:** Proxmox VE, Docker (Compose), VirtualBox/VMware, LXC
 * **Networking:** Cisco Packet Tracer (Routing, Switching, VLANs), TCP/IP, Nmap